-In this article, we will explain what is Java EE using examples.
+In this article, we will explain what is Java EE( java enterprise version) using examples.

 Nowadays, it is a world of distributed computing.
 We see computing resources such as are geographically spread across and yet require collaboration to accomplish their tasks and computing needs.
 This demands well-thought specifications for clear understanding and protocols for communication, presentation, data storage, data processing, integration between the services.